WHAT IS AN ADJECTIVE?

 For example, let I take a sentence – She is a kind lady. here ‘kind’ represent the quality of the lady, so here kind is used as an adjective.
 Similarly, take another one- Sam is an honest boy, here also ‘honest’ describe the quality of the boy.
 I think now you clear to spot out an adjective.

 Hi, so in this lesson we discuss Adjective.
 First of all, What is an adjective?
-What are types of them and their example, I think examples are always helpful for understanding the proper usage.
+What are the types of an adjective? and their example, I think examples are always helpful for understanding the proper usage.

 So, I designed this topic for you to understand clearly with examples.
 Hope you like this-